Montenegro Chooses Participant For Eurovision 2018

 The participants for the 2018 Eurovision Song Contest are stacking up; over the past week, several more have been revealed and the announcements did not stop for the weekend.
-Earlier Saturday, February 16, the news broke that Montenegro is the latest country to choose their singer for this year.
+On Saturday, February 17, the news broke that Montenegro is the latest country to choose their singer for this year.

-As reported by eurovision.tv, 35-year-old Vanja Radovanović will represent his adopted country in Lisbon, Portugal this May.
-The Serbian native won this year’s edition of Montevizija, the Montenegrin national selection, win the song Inje.
-He competed against four other contestants; Katarina Bogićević, Nina Petković, Vana Popović Martinović and Lorena Jankovic.
+As reported by eurovision.tv, 35-year-old Vanja Radovanović will represent his adopted country in Lisbon, Portugal, this May.
+The Serbian native won this year’s edition of Montevizija, the Montenegrin national selection, with the song “Inje.”
+He competed against four other contestants: Katarina Bogićević, Nina Petković, Vana Popović Martinović, and Lorena Jankovic.

 Born in Belgrade, Radovanović has been active on the music scene since 2004.
-Despite this, he has only released one studio album, titled Svi životi moji and released in 2016.
+Despite this, he has only released one studio album, Svi životi moji, which was released in 2016.
 He is signed with record label Campus d.o.o.

-For last year’s Eurovision Song Contest, Montenegro’s national broadcaster RTCG chose to select their participant internally, with this being 32-year-old singer-actor Slavko Kalezić.
-After he failed to qualify for the grand final, however, network honchos decided that a national final format would most likely give them a better shot in 2018.
+For last year’s Eurovision Song Contest, Montenegro’s national broadcaster, RTCG, chose to select their participant internally, and they chose 32-year-old singer-actor Slavko Kalezić.
+After he failed to qualify for the grand final, network honchos decided that a national final format would most likely give them a better shot in 2018.

-Montenegro first entered the Eurovision Song Contest in 2007, previously having participated as part of Yugoslavia as well as Serbia and Montenegro.
+Montenegro first entered the Eurovision Song Contest in 2007, previously having participated as part of Yugoslavia, as well as Serbia and Montenegro.
 The year the nation debuted was also the year they received their worst ranking ever, 22nd place in the semi-finals, with participant Stevan Faddy.
 Their best result was in 2015, when popular singer Knez placed 13th.

 Vanja will be flying the Montenegrin flag in Lisbon!
 You can get to know this year’s #Eurovision representative better here: https://t.co/54K8qBrIdm pic.twitter.com/iofbiBq82Y